JasonTheDeveloper/Go-Semantic-Release-GitHub-Actions/README.md

 Looking at the [workflow](.github/workflows/example_build.yaml), linting, testing/building and release are separated into their own jobs.

-Firstly, `lint` and `test` run in parallel. `test` runs on `ubuntu-latest`, `macos-latest`, and `windows-latest`, building and testing on Go version `1.12.x` and `1.13.x`.
-If all jobs complete successfully, the `release` job is then triggered.
+Firstly, `lint` and `test` run in parallel. `test` runs on `ubuntu-latest`, `macos-latest`, and `windows-latest`, and builds/tests `Go` with version `1.12.x` and `1.13.x`.
+If all jobs complete successfully, the `release` job is triggered.

 The reason `lint` isn't apart of the `test` job is because we don't need to worry about whether the project is formatted correctly on different operating systems as linting is more to do with coding styles which is not affected by the system you're running.

 Another thing you may notice is the workflow is [triggered](.github/workflows/example_build.yaml#L3-L11) when a pull request is submitted to master and whenever a push to master is performed.

 We could have split the workflow into two, one for building and testing for pull request, while the other is used for when pull requests are completed and merge with master to release the binaries.
 This could save on build times when PRs are performed.

-Instead an `if` [condition](.github/workflows/example_build.yaml#L75) is used to only run the `release` job only when triggered from a push to the master branch.
+Instead, an `if` [condition](.github/workflows/example_build.yaml#L75) is used to only run the `release` job when triggered from a push to the master branch.

 More information about using GitHub Actions can be found [here](https://help.github.com/en/actions).